 Our procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible.
+If a child goes missing, we will:

-If at any time during the school day a child is noticed as missing the following procedure will take place:
+- If at any time during the school day a child is noticed as missing the following procedure will take place: - As soon as it is noticed that a child is missing, staff will alert a senior member of staff.

-- As soon as it is noticed that a child is missing, staff will alert a senior member of staff. - The senior staff and any other available staff will carry out a thorough search of the school buildings, playground and other outdoor areas including the field and copse. - The registers will be checked to make sure no other child is missing. - External doors and gates are checked to establish whether there has been a breach of security.
-If the child is not found, the parent/carer is contacted and the missing child is reported to the police (999 or 101), CCTV may be checked to establish the time the child absconded.
+- The senior staff and any other available staff will carry out a thorough search of the school buildings, playground and other outdoor areas including the Forrest school radio. - The registers will be checked to make sure no other child is missing. - External doors and gates are checked to establish whether there has been a breach of security.
+If the child is not found, the parent/carer is contacted and the missing child is reported to the police (999 or 101).